WebOrigami/docs/src/content/framework/intro5.md

 ```

 <span class="tutorialStep"></span> Open `Alice.html` in the served site to view the result: Hello, **Alice**.

-The `%` percent sign is used in file name formulas as an alternative to a regular `/` slash separator, since operating systems and code editors don't like slashes in file names.
-The above is equivalent to `teamByName/Alice`, and will extract Alice's data from the `teamByName` graph.

 At this point, you're successfully transforming the data for a single person, Alice, to create a single web page for that person.